binisalegend/Road-To-CSAI/Algorithmic-Game-Theory/算法博弈论project.md

 # 2 Introduction

 A French economists, Leon Walras, in 1874  formulated one model for an unresolved issue, every person in an entire population has an initial endowment of divisible goods.
 Furthermore, every person in the population has a utility function for consuming goods.
 Every person sells the initial endowment and then buys an optimal bundle of goods with the entire revenue i.e., the market clears.
 Walras wondered whether a price can be assigned to every good so that this is possible.
 Such a price vector, if exist, is called general market equilibrium.
 An answer was given by two Nobel Laureates Kenneth Arrow and Gerard Debreu in 1954 .
 They showed that when the utility functions are concave then under some mild conditions a general market equilibrium always exist.
 Their proof is non-constructive and does not suggest any polynomial time algorithm to find a general market equilibrium.

-在过去的很多年里，一些学者对Walras的模型进行了研究，他们提出了一些建设性方案，利用Lemke 法、牛顿法、初等二元法、凸编程和其他各种数值优化技术开发了许多启发式算法。同时，有的学者也提出了一些在复杂约束下的多项式时间算法。突破性的，Kamal Jain and others propose a mathematical program for the Walras model for the case of linear utilities,they show that the program is valid for non-linear utilities too.
+Over the past many years, Walras' model has been studied by a number of scholars who have proposed some constructive solutions and developed many heuristic algorithms using Lemke's method, Newton's method, primal-dual method, convex programming and various other numerical optimization techniques.
+Also, some scholars have proposed some polynomial time algorithms under complex constraints.
+Breakthrough, Kamal Jain and others propose a mathematical program for the Walras model for the case of linear utilities,they show that the program is valid for non-linear utilities too.
 What's more, the program is simple and does not have complicated constraints like “optimality of the bundles purchased” and “money spent equals to money earned”.
-Instead these constraints follow from the feasibility of the program.At the same time, they show that all the general market equilibria are feasible points of this convex program and viceversa, hence, a general market equilibria can be obtained using ellipsoid method and simultaneous diophantine approximation.这引出了两条定理，我们将在xxxx中详细说明。
+Instead these constraints follow from the feasibility of the program.At the same time, they show that all the general market equilibria are feasible points of this convex program and viceversa, hence, a general market equilibria can be obtained using ellipsoid method and simultaneous diophantine approximation.

-在第三节中，我们首先将给出上文所提到模型的具体定义，
+The paper solves the open problem posed by Papadimitriou et al. by introducing a polynomial time algorithm to compute the Arrow-Debreu market equilibrium under a linear utility function.
+The algorithm, based on elliptic algorithms and simultaneous drop-fan graph approximation, provides an efficient convex programming on which the log-convexity of the market equilibrium price and the convexity of the allocation are proved.
+The paper also generalizes important theorems in the fields of geometric algorithms and combinatorial optimization, and presents an algorithm capable of handling non-well-described polyhedra.

-*TODO*
+In Section 3, we will first give specific definitions of the models mentioned above.

 # 3 Description of the model